4.15pm – 5.30pm BST, 11 June 2024 ‐ 1 hour 15 mins

 The membership responded in unprecedented numbers, expressing both support for these guidance but also some concerns.
 In this session we will review the NICE guidance (published March 2024) and its impact on laboratory medicine, with views from those involved in the production of the guidance, GIRFT and LabMed membership.
 This debate session will provide an lively interactive and interesting overview of the laboratory medicine aspect of the NICE guidance on Vitamin B12.

-Alex was appointed as Director of Scientific Affairs in May 2019 after 5 years on the Scientific Committee, and a previous role as a national member on the LabMed (formely ACB) council.
+Alexandra was appointed as Director of Scientific affairs for the Association for Laboratory medicine in May 2019 after 5 years on the scientific committee, and a previous role as a national member on the LabMed council.

 Dr David Gaze is a Senior Lecturer in Chemical Pathology, Course Lead for the MSc Biomedical Science degree and School Director of Employability at the University of Westminster, London. with research interests in cardiovascular biomarkers, cardiac pathology and the cardio-renal syndrome.